sabariraj01/CDD/README.md

 # Usage
 ->Install the required dependencies:
     pip install opencv-python pandas
 ->Run the color detection script:
     python color_detection.py

-->Double-click on the image to interactively detect and display color information.
+*Double-click on the image to interactively detect and display color information.*